Philadelphian Society: Basic beliefs

-Mrs. Leade's visions were a central part of the group.
+Leade's visions were a central part of the group.
 Around 1694, she became a Christian Universalist, rejecting the "Doctrine that hath been preached of an endless Misery and Torment" which had "wrought little effect in frightening or terrifying 'em from their evil Courses."
 She believed that punishment after death was purgative, not punitive.
 The group's views were spread to continental Europe by Francis Lee, a non-juror at the accession of William III.
 The group drew up a formal confession of beliefs in 1703.
 However, after the death of Mrs. Leade in 1704, the group's numbers dwindled quickly.